 Unfortunately, the full ability of the OS isn't available until AFTER the OS has been loaded into memory, and the booting process introduces limits of its own.
 The boot process has to utilize (and is thus limited by) the system's boot ROM.
-The OpenBSD i386 boot loaders (biosboot(8) and boot(8)) also have their own internal 8G limitation, from an older BIOS limit.
+The OpenBSD i386 first-stage boot loader (biosboot(8)) also has its own internal 8G limitation, from an older BIOS limit.